plexguide/Unraid_Intel-ARC_Deployment/README.md

-# Tdarr AV1 Scripts
+# Tdarr Scripts

 # AV1 Flow and Tdarr Node Killer Script Guide

 This guide provides an overview of the AV1 encoding flow and explains how the Tdarr Node Killer Script works to manage GPU resources between Plex and Tdarr.

 ---

-## AV1 Encoding Flow
+## AV1 Encoding Flow (Compatible with Intel ARC GPUs)

 ![AV1 Flow](https://i.imgur.com/FiFVxgT.png)

 ### What is the AV1 Flow?

-The AV1 encoding flow is a process that converts video data into the AV1 format, which is known for its high efficiency and excellent compression.
+The AV1 encoding flow is a process that converts video data into the AV1 format, known for its high efficiency and excellent compression.
 The flow involves:

 1. **Source**: Your original video file.
 2. **Input Processing**: Preparing the video by adjusting resolution, color space, and more.
 3. **Encoding**: The AV1 encoder compresses the video data, making the file smaller without losing too much quality.
 4. **Output**: The final, compressed AV1 video file is ready for streaming or storage.

-This overview helps you understand the basic steps in video encoding with AV1, making it easier to manage video files for different platforms.
+**Note:** This flow should work on any operating system that has an Intel ARC GPU card.
+You just need to ensure that the ARC GPU is exposed in your Tdarr Docker container.

 ---

-## Tdarr Node Killer Script Overview
+## Tdarr Node Killer Script Overview (Designed for Unraid, Works on Any OS)

 This section explains how the Tdarr Node Killer Script works to manage your GPU resources, ensuring that Plex can have dedicated access when needed.

+**Note:** While this script is designed to work seamlessly on Unraid, it can technically work on any operating system as long as you create a service.
+An experimental service script for Ubuntu is provided at the end of this guide.

 ### Step 1: Tdarr Node Running, No Plex Transcoding